contentauth/c2pa-python/docs/native-resources-management.md

 # Native resource management (ManagedResource class)

+`ManagedResource` is the internal base class used by the C2PA Python SDK to wrap native (Rust/FFI) pointers.
+When adding new wrappers around native resources `ManagedResource` should be subclassed and follow the documented lifecycle rules.

+## Why `ManagedResource`?

+`ManagedResource` is the internal base class responsible for managing native pointers owned by the C2PA Python SDK.
+It guarantees:

+- Native memory is freed exactly once.
+- Resources are cleaned up deterministically via context managers or explicit `close()`.
+- Ownership transfers** (e.g. signer to context) are handled safely so the same pointer is never freed twice.
+- Cleanup never raises or masks real exceptions.

+Developers wrapping new native resources must inherit from `ManagedResource` and follow the documented lifecycle rules.

 ## Why is native resources management needed?

 ### Native pointers in a Python wrapper